ICSE English literature Class 7 — The Flower School

 Explanation … When storm clouds burst and rains begin to fall from the sky in June, moisture-laden winds from the east brush past the bushes with great speed.
 A shrill sound emanates from the bamboo bushes.

 A huge carpet of yellow-coloured tiny flowers seem to descend down on the grass, as the seasonal flowers erupt with astounding glee.

 Prior to appearing on the grasses, the tiny flowers seem to go underground to finish their home tasks.
 Only after they finish the tasks, they venture to come to the open.
-Just as a child is pulled up for coming to class with incomplete homework, the same way do not dare to prematurely blossom on the earth.
-Such likening of the wild flowers with school going youngsters is nothing but a figment of imagination conjured up by the poet, but it is so apt and enjoyable.
+Just as a child is pulled up for coming to class with incomplete homework, the same way the flowers do not dare to prematurely blossom on the earth.
+Such likening of the wild flowers with school-going youngsters is nothing but a figment of imagination conjured up by the poet, but it is so apt and enjoyable.